 As an aside Blue Emu Oil is another product marketed to help pain

-While I am unable to find any evidence it helps, I did locate a study from 1985 where intravenous histamine dihydrocholoride caused headaches.
-That' doesn't necessarily mean rubbing Australian Dream on the skin does the same thing.
-I have no proof it does or doesn't.
+To play devils advocate, one a study from 1985 noted intravenous histamine dihydrocholoride caused headaches.
+That' doesn't mean rubbing Australian Dream on the skin does the same thing.

 Australian Dream Side Effects

-From what I can tell, I think Australian Dream is safe for most people who use it appropriately.
+I think Australian Dream is safe for most people who use it appropriately.
 Searching online for side effects does not turn up much in terms of people saying bad things about it either.
-That said, there are some who say they have had side effects.
-For example, if you read the comments below, one person said Australian, while it worked, also made his skin itch.
+That said, some have said they have had side effects.
+For example, in the comments below, one person said Australian Dream worked but also made his skin itch.

 Because histamine dihydrochloride vasodialtes (expands/enlarges) blood vessels, it's possible that it may decrease blood pressure.
 This effect might be most noticed by those with low blood pressure or those who take medications for high blood pressure.
 When I searched online for side effects, I did see some people talking about how Australian Dream lowered their blood pressure, causing them to feel dizzy.